 “Long Gone By” (2020)

-In another film that deals with the hardships undocumented immigrants face, “Long Gone By” tells the story of single mom, Ana (Erica Muñoz), who is from Nicaragua and works every day to provide her daughter with the best opportunities she can get in the United States.
-And while critics don’t necessarily agree on the filmmaker’s choice on how Ana obtains the funds to send her daughter to college, “Andrew Morgan’s gut-wrenching drama…is another production with its heart in the right place and its mind on the struggles of undocumented people trying to survive in a system built to keep them excluded.”
+Another film that deals with the hardships undocumented immigrants face, “Long Gone By” tells the story of a single mom, Ana (Erica Muñoz), who is from Nicaragua and works every day to provide her daughter with the best opportunities she can get in the United States.
+And while critics don’t necessarily agree on the filmmaker’s choice of how Ana obtains the funds to send her daughter to college, “Andrew Morgan’s gut-wrenching drama…is another production with its heart in the right place and its mind on the struggles of undocumented people trying to survive in a system built to keep them excluded.”
+As far as Latino independent movies go, this production boasts a talented cast, albeit a solemn storyline.

 Directed by Jason Chaet, “Seneca” debuted at the 2019 HBO New York Latino Film Festival to critical acclaim.
 In the wake of Hurricane Maria, the film follows a frustrated Puerto Rican actor (played by co-writer Armando Riesco) trying to make sense of what’s happening to his marriage, career, and homeland while navigating fatherhood and show business in New York City.